amaddeus/punished-kirsh/README.md

 As 6597 puts it:
 >...I used to clean your carpets…

-Who are the sorts of people who respond to a Steve Kirsh survey?
+Who are the sorts of people who respond to a Steve kirsch survey?

 9954 people wrote notes.